Listen to this:

 How NPS works?

-The savings of individuals are pooled in a pension fund, which gets invested by PFRDA regulated professional fund managers according to the stated investment guidelines.
+The savings of individuals are pooled in a pension fund, which gets invested by PFRDA-regulated professional fund managers according to the stated investment guidelines.

 Over the years, these contributions would accumulate and grow depending upon the returns generated on the investments.

-Key features:
+Key features

 Some of the key features of a retirement account under the National Pension Scheme are stated below-

-The subscribers receive a Permanent Retirement Account Number (PRAN) card which has a 12-digit unique number.
+The subscribers receive a Permanent Retirement Account Number (PRAN) card, which has a 12-digit unique number.

-b.
-Tier I and Tier II account:
+2. Tier I and Tier II account

 There are two sub-accounts under the NPS account- Tier I and Tier II.